inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 [^3]: Institute for Biodiversity and Ecosystem Dynamics (IBED), University of Amsterdam, Science Park 904, 1098 XH, Amsterdam, The Netherlands

+[^4]: Buijs Eco Consult B.V., Philips van Dorpstraat 49, 4698 RV, Oud-Vossemeer, The Netherlands

+[^5]: Ethology (ETHO), University of Antwerp, Universiteitsplein 1, 2610, Antwerp, Belgium

-[^4]: Terrestrial Ecology Unit (TEREC), Ghent University, K.L.
+[^6]: Terrestrial Ecology Unit (TEREC), Ghent University, K.L.
 Ledeganckstraat 35, 9000, Ghent, Belgium

-**Corresponding authors**: Eric Stienen (<eric.stienen@inbo.be>), Peter Desmet (<peter.desmet@inbo.be>)
+**Corresponding authors**: Eric W.M.
+Stienen (<eric.stienen@inbo.be>), Peter Desmet (<peter.desmet@inbo.be>)

 ---

-**Resource citation**: Stienen E, Desmet P, Hernandez F, Bouten W, Lens L (2014): Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the Belgian coast.
+**Resource citation**: Stienen EWM, Desmet P, Aelterman B, Courtens W, Feys S, Vanermen N, Verstraete H, Van de walle M, Deneudt K, Hernandez F, Houthoofdt R, Vanhoorne B, Bouten W, Buijs RJ, Kavelaars MM, Müller W, Herman D, Matheve H, Sotillo A, Lens L (2014): Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast.
 Research Institute for Nature and Forest (INBO).
-Dataset/Occurrence. <http://doi.org/10.15468/02omly>
+Dataset/Occurrence. <http://doi.org/10.15468/02omly> Data paper: <http://doi.org/10.3897/zookeys.xxx>

 ## Abstract

-*Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the Belgian coast* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO).
-The dataset currently contains close to 2.5 million occurrences, recorded by 101 GPS trackers mounted on 75 Lesser Black-backed Gulls and 26 Herring Gulls breeding at the Belgian coast (see <https://inbo.cartodb.com/u/lifewatch/viz/da04f120-ea70-11e4-a3f2-0e853d047bba/public_map> for a visualization of the data).
-The trackers are developed by the University of Amsterdam Bird Tracking System (UvA-BiTS, <http://www.uva-bits.nl>) and automatically record and transmit the movements of the birds, which allows us and others to study their habitat use and migration behaviour in more detail.
+*Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO).
+The dataset currently contains close to 2.5 million occurrences, recorded by 101 GPS trackers mounted on 75 Lesser Black-backed Gulls and 26 Herring Gulls breeding at the Belgian and Dutch coast (see <https://inbo.cartodb.com/u/lifewatch/viz/da04f120-ea70-11e4-a3f2-0e853d047bba/public_map> for a visualization of the data).
+The trackers were developed by the University of Amsterdam Bird Tracking System (UvA-BiTS, <http://www.uva-bits.nl>).
+These automatically record and transmit bird movements, which allows us and others to study their habitat use and migration behaviour in great detail.
 Our bird tracking network is operational since 2013.
 It is funded for LifeWatch by the Hercules Foundation and maintained in collaboration with UvA-BiTS and the Flanders Marine Institute (VLIZ).
-The data are released in bulk as open data and are also accessible through CartoDB.
+The recorded data are periodically released in bulk as open data (<http://dataset.inbo.be/bird-tracking-gull-occurrences>), and are also accessible through CartoDB and the Global Biodiversity Information Facility (GBIF, <http://doi.org/10.15468/02omly>).
 See the dataset metadata for contact information, scope and methodology.
 Issues with the dataset can be reported at <https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/bird-tracking-gull-occurrences>

 ## Keywords